“The Mist” has cleared.

 The iconic horror author has made his way to TV multiple times, sometimes with horrifying results

-Stephen King has seen a resurgence as of late.
-2016 saw "11.22.63" on Hulu, 2017 saw "The Mist" on Spike and we're still due for "Castle Rock," an original story that takes place within the King multiverse.
-In honor of the iconic horror author's new TV adaptations, let's look back at all the King works (original screenplays not included) that have made their way to television... sometimes with horrifying results.
+Stephen King has seen a resurgence of adaptations as of late.
+In 2016, there was "11.22.63" on Hulu, 2017 saw "The Mist" on Spike and 2018 has given rise to "Castle Rock," an original story that takes place within the King multiverse.
+In honor of the iconic horror author's new TV adaptations, let's look back at all the King works (original screenplays not included) that have made their way to television ... sometimes with horrifying results.

 Movies By Rosemary Rossi | September 11, 2017 @ 2:06 PM